 The Leupold RX-1200i TBR/W is a very customizable laser rangefinders.
 But, all this customisation comes at the expense of more lengthy and in depth programming setup.

 If you want a simpler rangefinder giving you true horizontal distance without all the modes, settings or ballistic calculations, maybe you’d be better off with a Nikon Aculon.

 The ballistic calculations are specified up to 800 yards.
 In reality, 500 yards is probably a better maximum distance to bet on these ballistic calculations.
 At 500 yards factors such as barometric pressure, temperature and other variables affect ballistics and this rangefinder cannot account for these factors.

 The Leupold RX-1200i TBR/W build quality is excellent.
 It has a light aluminium body and uses of high-end components like the red OLED display.
 The angle compensation and Last Target priority make it a good choice for archery and rifle hunting.

 The full value wind corrections make this rangefinder stand out from the competition.
 The device provides more customisation options than any other rangefinder from its direct competitors.
 The rangefinder would suit hunters not afraid of diving into the menu and its settings to exploit all its possible features.
-It still a good all round archery and hunting rangefinder and you can pick one up for $320.
+It still a good all round archery and hunting rangefinder and you can pick one up for a good price.
 Camouflaged versions are also available.
 And that concludes our LEUPOLD RX 1200I review, happy hunting!